kespindler/viv/README.md

 # Viv

 Viv, an easier python packaging tool.
+Aims to more or less seamlessly interop with `pipenv`.

 Alpha quality software.

-## Why Build It
+## Install

-Pipenv is really, really, really slow.
+    /usr/local/bin/pip3 -q install -e "git+git@github.com:kespindler/viv.git#egg=viv"

-## How viv works
+## Getting Started

-Viv is a relatively thin wrapper around pip, providing tools for managing a Pipfile and requirements\*.txt files.
+1. `viv lock` to create requirements.txt and requirements-dev.txt files from your Pipfile.

-You should be able to read the entire codebase in a few hours.
+## Basic Commands

-## Workflow
+`viv env` to see which virtualenv viv is pointing to.

-`viv install` to install default and development packages.
+`viv install` to install default and development packages from req\*.txt

 `viv install --deploy` to install in production (no dev packages).